kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 etc.
 ```
 However, more advanced config management has been discovered [`poetry`](https://python-poetry.org/) which allows
-to use it for dependencies management and configuration file for popular devtools (we will discuss it later).
+to use it for dependencies management and configuration file for popular dev tools (we will discuss it later).
 The main features are:
-- Dependecies management - resolves all dependencies for each library in the correct order.
+- Dependencies management - resolves all dependencies for each library in the correct order.
 When using requirements.txt,
 developers have to manually manage the installation and updating of dependencies.
 This can be time-consuming
 and error-prone, especially when dealing with complex projects that have multiple dependencies.
 In contrast,
 Poetry automates most of the dependency management process, making it easier to install, update, and remove dependencies.;
-- Isolated virtualenv - automatically creates virtual environment for reproducibility with given Python version
+- Isolated virtualenv - automatically creates a virtual environment for reproducibility with a given Python version
 and libraries (no need to execute by hand, just one line of command in CLI);
-- CLI interaction to manage configuration file - intuitive commands to add / remove / install dependencies;
+- CLI interaction to manage configuration files - intuitive commands to add/remove/install dependencies;
-- BONUS: some paramters for `pylint` styling guide, etc. can be set within the same config!
+- BONUS: some parameters for the `pylint` styling guide, etc. can be set within the same config!

 Now, let's discuss details about how to use it.
-To initialize config we need to run installation
+To initialize the config we need to run the installation
 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Then, we can initialize poetry config by executing (assuming we want to create dependency management for pre-existing project)
+Then, we can initialize the poetry config by executing (assuming we want to create dependency management for the pre-existing project)
 ```
 poetry init
 ```
-After we run, several optional questions will be asked to create the `pyproject.toml` file -- main configuration file.
+After we run, several optional questions will be asked to create the `pyproject.toml` file -- the main configuration file.
-You can either fill it (for instance set python version) or just press enter to use suggested default values.
+You can either fill it (for instance set the Python version) or just press enter to use suggested default values.

 Next, we add package names as following
 ```
 poetry add pandas
 ```
-or speicific version
+or specific version
 ```
 poetry add pandas==1.5.1
 ```
-Further it creates virtual environment with all packages and you can use it to run your scripts / notebooks
+Further, it creates a virtual environment with all packages and you can use it to run your scripts/notebooks
 or run by using bash commands
 ```
 poetry run python inference.py
 ```

-Also, you can set various parameters by utilizing full power of TOML extensions.
-In below there is an example of
+Also, you can set various parameters by utilizing the full power of TOML extensions.
+Below there is an example of
-a full poetry set up generated for the illustration purpose.
+a full poetry set-up generated for illustration purposes.

-- `[tool.poetry]` - meta information about the project
+- `[tool.poetry]` - meta-information about the project
 - `[tool.poetry.dependencies]` - main dependencies used in production
 - `[tool.poetry.group.dev.dependencies]` - development packages only needed for test and code style guides
 - `[build-system]` - poetry system parameters